 Where To Stay In Belgrade

 During our visit to Belgrade, we stayed in this awesome Airbnb Apartment.
 (Not already a member of Airbnb?
 Use this link to create an account and save money on your first stay!)
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Belgrade holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.

 However, for those who prefer staying in traditional accommodations, there are many Belgrade hotels to choose from in – or close to – the city center.
 Look for a room at the famous Hotel Moskva – or check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Boutique Hotel Townhouse 27, Zepter Hotel, Square Nine Hotel Belgrade.
 Or, find a deal on a hotel room by bidding on Priceline.

 Budget travelers can search for Belgrade Hostels – like Stella Di Notte, White Owl Hostel or Hostel Home Sweet Home.
 For a true bargain – and a unique experience – search for hosts on Couchsurfing, where travelers stay with locals for free.

 Belgrade can be reached by plane, train, boat, bus or car.
-Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!).
-However, due to our unique circumstances (flight benefits earned from years of service with a major airline), we rarely buy airline tickets.
-That being said, when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
+Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and we flew to Belgrade from Split, Croatia.
+When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.